Learning Native Continuation for Action Chunking Flow Policies: Introduction

 Action chunking~\cite{lai2022action} has become a widely adopted strategy for deploying large Vision Language Action (VLA) models in real-world robotic systems~\cite{zitkovich2023rt,black2025pi_,kim2024openvla,wen2025tinyvla,zhao2023learning,Zhao2025CoTVLAVC,wen2025llada,yu2026twinbrainvla,yu2025point,zhao2025you}.
 By predicting sequences of action vectors, chunking amortizes inference cost and enables high-frequency control.
 However, naive chunked execution introduces a fundamental drawback: due to inference delay and the intrinsic multimodality of flow-based policies~\cite{lipman2022flow}, transitions between consecutive chunks are often not smooth, leading to visible discontinuities during execution.

 Real-Time Chunking (RTC)~\cite{black2025real} was proposed to mitigate this issue by applying inference-time inpainting~\cite{Pokle2023TrainingfreeLI,Song2023PseudoinverseGuidedDM} that partially constrains newly generated action chunks to previously generated actions in their overlapping regions.
 While RTC improves continuity compared to naive chunked execution, its continuation mechanism is applied only at inference time and is not learned as part of the policy.
 As a result, the policy is prone to spurious multimodal switching across chunk boundaries and producing trajectories that are not intrinsically smooth.
-Spurious multimodal switching often leads to hesitation and prolonged task completion time, as shown in \cref{fig:teaser}.
+Spurious multimodal switching often manifests as hesitation and abrupt direction changes, resulting in prolonged task completion time, as shown in \cref{fig:teaser}.

 In this work, we argue that stable chunked execution requires chunk continuation to be a native, learned property of the policy.
 Achieving this entails two requirements: \textbf{(i) per-step guidance}, where guidance is applied repeatedly across denoising steps, and \textbf{(ii) training-inference consistency}.
 We propose Legato, a training-time continuation mechanism for action-chunked flow-based VLA policies.
 Rather than learning the canonical flow-matching velocity field~\cite{lipman2022flow,black2024pi_0} and relying on inference-time correction, Legato internalizes chunk-to-chunk continuation into the learned denoising dynamics.